canfar/openstack-sandbox/vm_config/README.md

-# CANFAR Migration to OpenStack - batch jobs with VMs
+# CANFAR Migration to OpenStack - configure VMs for batch

 This directory contains scripts relevant to the configuration of user VMs for use with Cloud Scheduler, and job submission.